AdrianG0954/cse2102-Lab5/README.md

 `./mvnw spring-boot:run`

-after it will show you a popup to open in browser and then the quiz will display
+after it will show you a popup to open in browser and then the quiz will display a popup in the bottom right and after clicking you can run the quiz as normal.